-Figure 3 shows the architecture of our prototype IR system: IRON is a java multi-threaded program, which provides IR functionalities and enables concurrent indexing and searching of document collections for both monolingual and bilingual tracks.
-It provides a modular environment suitable for testing the performances of different IR components allowing us to easily plug-in at runtime the components under examinations, such as lexical analyzers (lexers) or stemmers.

-IRON is made up of the following components:
+IRON is a java multi-threaded program, which provides IR functionalities and enables concurrent indexing and searching of document collections for both monolingual and bilingual tracks.
+It provides a modular environment suitable for testing the performance of different IR components, and allowing us to easily plug-in the components under examination, such as lexical analyzers (lexers) or stemmers, at runtime.
+IRON consists of the following components: a Lexer, an IR engine, a Monolingual Track Manager, a Bilingual Track Manager, and a Logger.
+IRON is partnered with two other tools: WebIRON, a Java Servlet based Web interface, and IRON-SAT, a Matlab program that interacts with IRON in order to carry the statistical analysis of the experimental results.